PellePedro/learning/Module1.md

 [](https://careerfoundry.com/en/blog/web-development/backend-developer-guide/)
 # How the Web Works
+The World Wide Web (WWW or Web) is a system of interlinked hypertext documents that are accessed via the Internet.
+It was created by Sir Tim Berners-Lee in 1989 while he was working at CERN, the European physics research organization.
+The Web uses a client-server model, where users interact with web browsers (clients) to request pages from web servers, which then return the requested information.

+The foundation of the Web is the Hypertext Transfer Protocol (HTTP), which is used to transfer data between the client and server.
+Web pages are written in Hypertext Markup Language (HTML), which provides the structure and layout of the page.
+Cascading Style Sheets (CSS) are used to control the visual presentation of the page, and JavaScript is used to add interactive elements and dynamic behavior.

+Web pages are identified by unique addresses called URLs (Uniform Resource Locators).
+When a user enters a URL into their web browser, the browser sends a request to the server for the corresponding page.
+The server then returns the HTML, CSS, and JavaScript files for the page, which the browser uses to render the page for the user.

+The Web also relies on the use of unique identifiers called IP addresses to identify and locate computers on the Internet.
+The Domain Name System (DNS) is used to match domain names (such as www.example.com) to the corresponding IP addresses.

+References:

+Berners-Lee, T., Fielding, R., & Masinter, L. (2005).
+"Uniform Resource Identifiers (URI): Generic Syntax".
+Internet Engineering Task Force (IETF).
+Deitel, P.J., Deitel, H.M.
+(2018) "Internet & World Wide Web: How to Program" Pearson.
+W3C (2022) "Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content"
+W3C (2022) "Cascading Style Sheets (CSS)
+ECMA International (2022) "ECMAScript Language Specification" IETF (2022) "Domain Name System (DNS) Parameters"

+# Take 2
 The web, or World Wide Web, is a vast network of interconnected documents and other resources, linked by hyperlinks and URLs.
 The web is built on top of the internet, which is a global network of connected computers.

 When a user wants to access a webpage, they use a web browser, such as Chrome or Firefox, to send a request to the server where the webpage is located.
 The request is sent using the Hypertext Transfer Protocol (HTTP), which is the standard protocol for communication on the web.